 Water and waterways

-The Dubbo local government area is located within the Macquarie - Bogan catchment, part of the Murray Darling Basin, covering 74,800 square kilometres and regulated by two major storages – Burrendong and Windamere dams.
-The Macquarie River is one of the major rivers running through the catchment beginning in the Great Dividing Range south of Bathurst and flowing north-westerly through Dubbo until it joins the Barwon River near Brewarrina.
-The main sources of potable water supply for Dubbo include the Macquarie River (typically 70%) and bore water (typically 30%).
+The Dubbo local government area is located within the Macquarie - Bogan catchment, part of the Murray Darling Basin, covering 74,800 square kilometres and regulated by two major storages – Burrendong and Windamere Dams.
+The Macquarie River is one of the major rivers running through the catchment.
+It begins in the Great Dividing Range south of Bathurst and flows north-westerly through Wellington and Dubbo until it joins the Barwon River near Brewarrina.
+The main sources of potable water supply for Dubbo and Wellington include the Macquarie River (typically 70%) and bore water (typically 30%).

 Our waterways are important to the community because they: